anggafajarsidik/OFFpharos/README.md

 ## Configuration

-You can edit the following constant at the top of `main.js`:
+You can modify the following constants at the top of main.js to customize behavior:

-* `GAS_FEE_MULTIPLIER`: Controls how aggressively the gas fee is increased.
-The default is `2.5` (150% higher than the network's recommendation) for faster transactions.
+GAS_FEE_MULTIPLIER: Controls how aggressively the gas fee is increased.
+The default is 2.5, which means it will use 150% more than the network’s suggested fee for faster transactions.

+DAILY_RUN_INTERVAL_HOURS: Sets how often the script will run automatically.
+The default is 24, meaning it will execute once every 24 hours.

+MINIMUM_LP_TOP_UP_SWAP: Defines the minimum amount (in ETH or native token) to trigger a liquidity top-up via swap.
+Default is "0.001".

 ## ⚠️ Disclaimer